TFORTY/Game-Engines-A1/README.md

 #### Labs Referenced:
 - Lab 6 for Object Pool
 - Lab 4 for Singleton Pattern
+- Lab 4 for DLL Implementation in Unity
 - Lab 7 for Dirty Flag Tutorial

 ### Disclaimer: